Skip to main content

 • Smaller bundle sizes

-• Tree-shaking support for unused properties (named imports)
+• Tree shaking of unused properties (named imports)

 Dynamic Imports